 Reputed to be ‘the third best knight in Europe’, d’Argentan was an experienced and formidable fighter.
-He was famous on the jousting tournament fields across Europe and had fought against the Scots for many years.
+He was famous for winning many jousts and had also been on crusade into the eastern Mediterranean.

-In battle, d’Argentan had the task of personally protecting Edward and stayed by his side at the rear.
-It is not clear if he took part in the action at all, which must have been frustrating for the great warrior.
+In battle, d’Argentan had the task of personally protecting Edward and stayed by his side throughout the battle.
 Once it was obvious that all was lost for the English, d’Argentan and Pembroke urged Edward to leave the battlefield.
-With great difficulty, they escorted the king to safety, fighting their way through the Scots.
-His duty done, but humiliated by this retreat, d’Argentan turned around and recklessly charged back into the battle.
-His horse was brought down and killed almost at once, and d’Argentan was hacked to pieces, one of the highest-profile casualties on the English side.
+They escorted the king to safety, fighting their way through the Scots.
+His duty done, d’Argentan turned around and charged back into the battle, where he was killed.

 Suspendisse blandit velit Integer laoreet placerat suscipit.
 Sed sodales scelerisque commodo.
 Nam porta cursus lectus.
 Proin nunc erat, gravida a facilisis quis, ornare id lectus.
 Proin consectetur nibh quis Integer laoreet placerat suscipit.
 Sed sodales scelerisque commodo.
 Nam porta cursus lectus.
 Proin nunc erat, gravida a facilisis quis, ornare id lectus.
 Proin consectetur nibh quis urna gravid urna gravid eget erat suscipit in malesuada odio venenatis.